inbn/component-gallery/src/content/about.md

 ### Are Web Components components?

 [Web Components](https://www.webcomponents.org/introduction) are a collection of browser features and JavaScript APIs that allow developers to define custom elements by extending native HTML elements.
-Web Components aren't just another framework, they're a standardised way to build components that work across browsers and devices, without the need to load in many hundreds of kilobytes of JavaScript.
+Web Components aren't just another framework, they're a standardised way to build components that work across browsers and devices, without the need to load hundreds of kilobytes of JavaScript.

 ### What about React/Vue/[JavaScript library of the week] components?